linkeddatacenter/kees/README.md

 ### Cardinality = 1

-All OWL restrictions in KEES ontology that require a cardinality 1 MUST be satisfied.
+All OWL restrictions in KEES ontology that requires a cardinality 1 MUST be satisfied.

 ### Cardinality = some